YouPorn

-YouPorn is a free pornographic video sharing website that launched in August of 2006.
+YouPorn is a free pornographic video-sharing website owned by Aylo that launched in August 2006.

 Ownership

 YouPorn's own site reports that its owner is Midstream Media International N.V., seated in Willemstad, the capital city of Curaçao, an island in the southern Caribbean Sea that forms a constituent country of the Kingdom of the Netherlands.
-Sunny Freeman, a reporter pursuing a graduate degree in journalism at UBC, wrote one article in The Tyee calling the company "German-based".
-The site is run from a hosting service in Texas.
+The site is run from a hosting service in Texas, although one reporter described the site as "German-based".

 In 2011, YouPorn was purchased by the adult entertainment and IT company Manwin, owners of other popular pornographic websites such as Pornhub and SpankWire based in Luxembourg.